RobinHerbots/NCDO/README.md

 - CDOSession.ChallengeToken
     Returns the authentication token for the given authentication model

-- Custom capability
+- Custom capability for READ operation.
-     Custom capability - for READ operation.
     Only fetch the main table without the children.
     Set to false to not include the relations/childs

 ### Remarks